No. 11 USC beats No. 14 Stanford 31-28 for Pac-12 title | New Country 923

-Darnold threw touchdown passes to Michael Pittman Jr. and Tyler Vaughns to stake the Trojans (11-2, No. 10 CFP) to the lead.
-He then delivered one of the biggest plays of the game when he stepped up to avoid pressure in the end zone before connecting on a 54-yard pass to Pittman to spark the key touchdown drive in the fourth.
+After Ronald Jones gained 1 yard on first down, Darnold dropped back to pass and quickly was under pressure.
+He stepped up and appeared ready to run before launching a pass to Pittman to get USC out of trouble.

-Ronald Jones finished that drive with an 8-yard run that made it 31-21 to cap a productive night where he ran for 140 yards and two touchdowns to give USC its first win in a Pac-12 championship game.
+“That’s kind of what you expect from Sam, to make those crazy plays,” Pittman said.
+“That’s why he’s one of the best players in the country.”

-The long drive came after USC stuffed Stanford (9-4, No. 12) at the goal line to preserve the lead.
-With Bryce Love nursing an injured ankle on the sideline, Cameron Scarlett was stopped on successive runs from inside the 2, including a fourth-down try from the 1 that was stopped by Uchenna Nwosu.
+Jones finished that drive with an 8-yard run that made it 31-21 to cap a productive night where he ran for 140 yards and two touchdowns to give USC its first Pac-12 title since 2008.

-Darnold sealed the game with a 15-yard pass to Josh Falo on fourth-and-2 to let USC run out the clock.
+Darnold was 17 for 24 for 325 yards with TD passes to Pittman and Tyler Vaughns to lead the way for USC.

 The win gives USC a season sweep against Stanford and will likely send the Trojans to the Fiesta Bowl.
 USC still holds out hope for a spot in the four-team playoff if there are several upsets in other conference title games on Saturday but the chances appear to be remote.